heshuangtc/notes/README.txt

 Read Me

-This repo is to store code tips/notes.
+This repo is to store code tips and study notes.
+There are a lot of links which are references for original post/doc.

+* machine learning
+* deep learning
 * Python
 * R
 * SAS